At its August 2020 Annual Representatives' Assembly, the Alberta Teachers' Association adopted two important resolutions

-In keeping with the spirit of these resolutions, we believe that ALL education groups have a role to increase the climate literacy of Albertans - and we'll support you as you consider how to link energy education and environmental education in a way that builds climate literacy into your education and outreach programs.
+In keeping with the spirit of these resolutions, we believe that ALL education groups have a role to increase the climate literacy of Albertans - and we'll support you as you consider how to link environmental education in a way that builds climate literacy into your education and outreach programs.
 We'll also show you how to address this topic with success in a province where our prosperity owes much to our oil and gas industry.
 The following resources are available to help you with your work.
 Also, check out these useful climate education tips for teachers.

 What is Excellent Climate Change Education?
 We are proud to launch our new guidebook, which seeks to help answer this question.
 We’ve pulled from several lines of evidence:

 - Practitioner best practices.

 K-12 Resources for Teachers - We have compiled a list of climate change and energy resources for teachers.

 Seven essential principles of climate literacy - A framework describing what we need know and understand about Earth’s climate, impacts of climate change, and approaches to adaptation or mitigation.